oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     </copy>
     ```

-    In this example, Data Science Agent creates the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_TOP_XGB` using the XGBoost algorithm.
+    In this example, Data Science Agent determines the most important features for predicting the likelihood of subscription by using XGBoost, and creates the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_TOP_XGB`.

     > **Note:** Views and objects created by Data Science Agent have the prefix `DSAGENT$`.

     >**Note:**  The outputs in this lab are examples only.
 The suffixes, selected algorithm, metrics, and row counts may differ in your environment.
 Use the object names generated in your session wherever needed.

-    Data Science Agent also suggests the
+    Data Science Agent suggests the next recommended path - to split the data into training and test sets, then train and evaluate a predictive model.
+It also asks whether to proceed with building and evaluating a single model, or test and compare several modeling algorithms to check their best performance.

-## Task 5: Perform feature engineering to improve model
+## Task 5: Perform feature engineering for model improvement

-In this task, you will ask Data Science Agent to validate features and enhance the model.
+In this task, you will ask Data Science Agent to identify features to enhance the model.
 Feature engineering helps in identifying columns that are suitable for modeling and prepares a clean view for downstream training.

 >**Note:**  The outputs in this lab are examples only.
 The view names, suffixes, selected algorithm, metrics, and row counts may differ in your environment.
 Use the object names generated in your session wherever needed.

-1. Enter the following prompt to continue with feature validation and modeling.
-This prompt asks Data Science Agent to prepare the unified data for model training.
+1. Enter the following prompt to proceed with new feature identification and modeling.

     ```text
     <copy>